dino28575/pakgender/README.md

 ---

-Most gender inference libraries (like `genderize.io`) perform poorly on Pakistani names — they mis-classify names like `Shehnaz`, `Maryam`, and `Saifullah` because they are trained almost exclusively on Western data.
+Most gender inference libraries (like `genderize.io`) perform poorly on Pakistani names or require expensive API subscriptions. `pakgender` is a free, offline alternative—standard tools often misclassify names like `Shehnaz`, `Maryam`, and `Saifullah` because they are trained almost exclusively on Western data.

-`pakgender` was built specifically for this gap.
+`pakgender` was built specifically to bridge this gap.
 It uses a three-layer pipeline — dictionary lookup, rule-based suffix/prefix analysis, and a character n-gram ML model — all tuned for Urdu, Arabic, and Persian-origin names written in Roman script.

 ---